gklyne/Mandy_Klyne_memorial/eulogy.md

 <img src="images/early_group.jpg" />
 </div>

-Soon after, Mandy too left for University, where she studied Human Biology, which was roughly a study of the biological science that underpins medical practice.
+Soon after, Mandy too left for University, to study Human Biology, which was roughly a study of the biological science that underpins medical practice.
 This would serve her well in her later career.
 During this period, we continued our relationship over some distance, with regular traveling between Loughborough and Bath where she and I respectively studied.

 On completing her degree, in a pattern of caring behaviour that would be typical throughout her life, she delayed starting her first employment and returned home to help care for her mother, who was at the time suffering from depression.